lypitech/shuvlog/README.md

 > [!IMPORTANT]
 > In formats, everything that is under curly bracket (`{}`) is [configurable](#settings) and so, optional.

+> [!IMPORTANT]
+> Two sinks can't point to the same output.
+Why would you print everything more than once in the same file?

 ---

 #### 1.1 `ConsoleSink`
 > [!IMPORTANT]
 > Logs that have a level greater than or equal to `kError` will be outputted to the standard error output.

+> [!CAUTION]
+> Only one instance of `ConsoleSink` can be added.
+Why would you print everything twice?

 __Parameters:__
 None.